kinggs/your-turn-contract/README.md

 ### YourTurnToken ERC721 example on Truffle Ganache:CLI

 Simple example of migrating contract, and transferring 10 tokens to an account.
-For GanacheCLI, we use a standard mnemonic to make development easier, resulting in a simple set of local development test accounts for our characters.
+We use GanacheCLI for this example (compared to Truffle Develop for the ERC20 above), and use a standard mnemonic to make development easier, resulting in a simple set of local development test accounts for our fictional characters.

 ```sh
 # Addresses